GeoDan87/CIT225/lesson3.md

 ---
 # Lesson 3: Diving Deeper into the Relational Database Model
 ---
+# Quick Note
+I will post this on Brighspace and put the dates in the syllabus as well.
+- Your midterm will be on Monday, March 10.
+- Your final will be on Monday, May 12.
+- My goal is not to trick you, but rather to ensure your taking away the key concepts.
+---
 # Characteristics of a Relational Table
 |   | |
 | -------- | ------- |